helabenkhalfallah/frontend-web-benchmarks/README.md

 We also saw that using Typescript has no effect on optimization, hence I will try to find some naturally typed languages.

-Therefore, in this article, I will explore alternatives to JavaScript for building a front-end web application, including Reason ML, ELM, Haskell Miso, Python Flask and Rust Yew.
+Therefore, in this article, I will explore alternatives to JavaScript for building a front-end web application, including Reason ML, ELM and Rust Yew.

 ## Benchmark Execution Plan
 The screens of the application that we are going to develop are as follows: